Illegal Dividends and Insolvency: The Implications of Unlawful Dividends

 - As well as significant, personal, financial impact, a director may be disqualified from acting as a director in the future.

-More seriously still… If it is determined that the payment of illegal dividends has contributed to a company’s insolvency, directors may be accused of wrongful trading.
+More seriously still… If it is determined that the illegal dividend payments have contributed to a company’s insolvency, directors may be accused of wrongful trading.
 This can lead to potential criminal charges in some cases.

 Insolvency and unlawful dividends

-When a company is facing insolvency, the distribution of dividends becomes a particularly sensitive issue.
+When a company is facing insolvency, the distribution of end-of-year or interim dividends becomes a particularly sensitive issue.

-- Insolvency happens when a company or individual is unable to pay their debts on the due dates, or has insufficient assets to cover their debts.
+- Insolvency happens when a company or individual is unable to pay their debts on the due dates, or the company’s assets are not sufficient to cover their debts.

 - It’s the directors’ responsibility to know when a company has become insolvent, and they can be held legally responsible for continuing to trade if this is the case.